Congressman's Thirst for Beer Isn't Even Weirdest Part of Ethics Report

 The report shows that the OCE, in a 6-0 vote in October, found “substantial reason to believe” that the eight-term congressman violated multiple House ethics rules, as well as federal law, and recommended that the House Ethics Committee open an investigation.

-Some of Jeannie Lamborn’s errands also appear to have violated laws barring the use of government resources for political activity.
+Some of Jeanie Lamborn’s errands also appear to have violated laws barring the use of government resources for political activity.

 One former staffer told investigators that Lamborn’s wife “dictated” favors, including “personal errands, mailing stuff,” and “campaign things.”